Conrad134/splunk-log-monitoring/README.md

-# Windows Logon Failure Monitoring with Splunk
+# Windows Login Failure Monitoring with Splunk

 This project demonstrates how to detect and monitor failed Windows logon attempts (Event ID 4625) using **Splunk**.
 It includes steps to ingest Windows Event Logs, run SPL queries, build dashboards, and create alerts for suspicious login activity.